pingswept/micropropro/content/logistics/projects.md

 * **Option 1**: your P1 project was satisfying for you.
 Great!
 Make it better.
 If your PCB is flawless, make a smaller version and a beautiful enclosure for it.
 Write whatever code needs to be written to make it work.
 If you want, create a documentation website on Github.
 If you do that, make 10 and start selling them on [Tindie](https://www.tindie.com/).
 I will buy one.
 * **Option 2**: your P1 project was more of a PCB test project for you.
 Great!
 Make a new PCB that will do something even better.
 * **Option 3**: you're just not that into hardware.
 Great!
 Write an open source library for the Pi, the Pico, or another popular microcontroller and publish it on Github.
 If you want, create a documentation website too.
+Your library should help people do something that _you_ think is useful.

 ### P4 Milestones